Serum Free Light Chain Assay

 Frequently Asked Questions (FAQs)

-What is a serum free light chain assay?
+What is a Serum free light chain assay?

-Why is the serum free light chain assay performed?
+Why is the Serum free light chain assay performed?

 What are free light chains?

-Proteins produced by plasma cells.
+Proteins produced by plasma cells, normally part of intact antibodies.

-Article last updated on: 26th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.